-With origins dating to the 1750s, the Princeton University Art Museum is one of the world's leading university art museums with collections of more than 80,000 works of art that range from ancient to contemporary art and concentrate geographically on the Mediterranean regions, Western Europe, China, the United States, and Latin America.
+With origins dating to the 1755, the Princeton University Art Museum is one of the world's leading university art museums with collections of more than 100,000 works of art ranging from ancient to contemporary art and spanning the globe.
 Committed to advancing Princeton's teaching and research missions, the Art Museum also serves as a gateway to the University for visitors from around the world.
 Intimate in scale yet expansive in scope, the Art Museum offers a respite from the rush of daily life, a revitalizing experience of extraordinary works of art, and an opportunity to delve deeply into the study of art and culture.
+Admission is free.

 The Art Museum hosts weekly events ranging from lectures and exhibition openings to live music and sketching in the galleries.
 For a current schedule of events, please see our events calendar.

-On view throughout the University campus is the John B. Putnam Jr. Memorial Collection of modern and contemporary sculpture, including works by Alexander Calder, Henry Moore, Louise Nevelson, Isamu Noguchi, and Pablo Picasso.
+On view throughout the University campus is the John B. Putnam Jr. Memorial Collection of modern and contemporary sculpture, including works by Alexander Calder, Maya Lin, Henry Moore, Louise Nevelson, Isamu Noguchi, Pablo Picasso, Shazia Sikander, and Ursula von Rydingsvard.
 Visit the mobile-friendly website to explore the collection through interactive maps, artist biographies, and audio recordings by curators and conservators.

 As one of the world’s foremost research libraries, Princeton University Library is an extraordinary hub of discovery for undergraduate students.
 The Library’s holdings include millions of books, journals, manuscripts and non-print items in over 200 languages.
 State-of-the-art technology provides onsite and remote access to thousands of databases, digitized collections, sound recordings, musical scores, films, and more.
 Unique holdings from the Library’s special collections range from such singular items as an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Pulitzer Prize-winning author Toni Morrison.

 With a commitment to helping each and every student, the Library has over 50 expert subject specialists who are available for research consultations through chat, e-mail, phone, drop-in visits, or by appointment.
-Starting in fall of 2017, the Library is launching a new program called Personal Librarians for first and second year undergraduate students.
+The Library offer a program called Personal Librarians for first and second year undergraduate students.
 These dedicated librarians look forward to working with students at all levels of research development.